-NOTE: Although mixed DIMM configurations may be functional, Intel only performs platform validation on systems that are configured with identical DIMMs installed.
+Note: Although mixed DIMM configurations may be functional, Intel only performs platform validation on systems that are configured with identical DIMMs installed.

 Each installed processor provides four channels of memory.
-On the Intel[®] Server Board S2600GZ each memory channel supports 3 memory slots, for a total possible 24 DIMMs installed.
-On the Intel[®] Server Board S2600GL each memory channel supports 2 memory slots, for a total possible 16 DIMMs installed.
+On the Intel® Server Board S2600CO each memory channel support 2 memory slots, for a total possible 16 DIMMs installed.

 - System memory is organized into physical slots on DDR3 memory channels that belong to processor sockets. - The memory channels from processor socket 1 are identified as Channel A, B, C and D. The memory channels from processor socket 2 are identified as Channel E, F, G, and H. - Each memory slot on the server board is identified by channel and slot number within that channel.
-For example, DIMM_A1 is the first slot on Channel A on processor 1; DIMM_E1 is the first DIMM socket on Channel E on processor 2. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
+For example, DIMM\A1 is the first slot on Channel A on processor 1; DIMM\E1 is the first DIMM socket on Channel E on processor 2. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
 In this case, the memory is shared by the processors.
-However, the platform suffers performance degradation and latency due to the remote memory. - Processor sockets are self-contained and autonomous.
-However, all memory subsystem support (such as Memory RAS, Error Management,) in the BIOS setup are applied commonly across processor sockets. - The BLUE memory slots on the server board identify the first memory slot for a given memory channel.
+However, the platform suffers performance degradation and latency due to the remote memory.

+- Processor sockets are self-contained and autonomous.
+However, all memory subsystem support (such as Memory RAS, Error Management,) in the BIOS setup is applied commonly across processor sockets. - The BLUE memory slots on the server board identify the first memory slot for a given memory channel.

 DIMM population rules require that DIMMs within a channel be populated starting with the BLUE DIMM slot or DIMM farthest from the processor in a "fill-farthest" approach.
 In addition, when populating a Quad-rank DIMM with a Single- or Dual-rank DIMM in the same channel, the Quad-rank DIMM must be populated farthest from the processor.
-Note that Quad-rank DIMMs and UDIMMs are not allowed in three slots populated configurations.
-Intel MRC will check for correct DIMM placement.
+Intel Memory Reference Code (MRC) will check for correct DIMM placement.